riversun/font-awesome5-js-example/README.md

 ## [Step03 Using Deep Import](https://github.com/riversun/font-awesome5-js-example/tree/master/step03_import_deeply)

-- If you are using **uglify-js** there is a bugs in tree-shaking, so it would be more effective to use deep import with that situation.
+- If you are using **uglify-js** there are bugs in tree-shaking, so it would be more effective to use deep import with that situation.

 ## [Step04 Using terser explicitly as minimizer in webpack.config](https://github.com/riversun/font-awesome5-js-example/tree/master/step04_with_terser)